Teddy Riley, the First Expansion In Asia

-Teddy Riley, the First Expansion In Asia is the debut extended play by South Korean girl group, Rania, released on April 6, 2011, by DR Music and Yedang Company.
-It is the only release by the group to feature the original eight-member lineup, as member Yijo left the group shortly after the EP's release.
+Teddy Riley, the First Expansion In Asia is the debut extended play by South Korean girl group, Rania, released on April 6, 2011, by DR Music and Yedang Company, it is the only EP to feature member Yijo as she left the group due to visa issues.

 Background

 The album's lead single, "Dr Feel Good," was composed, written, and produced by Teddy Riley, who originally made the song for Lady Gaga.